Andrea-Galindo/energy-calculator/README.md

 - Material-UI: React framework for creating responsive designs.

 ## Dependencies

-The Energy Calculator project utilizes the following dependencies:

 - Material-UI: A React UI framework for building responsive designs.
 - Axios: A promise-based HTTP client for making API requests.